-The job demand for Agricultural Managers is expected to decrease by 19% in the next ten years.
-This decline can be credited to the industrialization of farming, which requires significantly less managers and workers to produce larger yields.
-The prices for farming supplies have also increased sharply in the last few years, making private farms much more difficult to own and operate.
+The job demand for Agricultural Managers is expected to show little to no change between 2020 and 2030.
+This can be credited to the industrialization of farming, which requires significantly less managers and workers to produce larger yields.* The prices for farming supplies have also increased sharply in the last few years, making private farms much more difficult to own and operate.
 However, the government and various nonprofits provide many options for privately owned agricultural facilities.
 Many farms are also able to find niche markets that prefer small-business, farm-to-table style food.
 Though the numbers project decline, there is still hope for the Agricultural Management career track.

 What Are the Education Requirements to Become an Agricultural Manager?